abreu-uma/ecpdist/README.md

 ecpdist is a package that computes the values of the cumulative distribution, survival, density, hazard, cumulative hazard and quantile functions of the Extended Chen-Poisson Lifetime Distribution.
 The corresponding graphics are now available.
 Some more functions will appear soon!
+Functions to obtain measures of
+    skewness and kurtosis, k-th raw moments, conditional k-th moments and mean residual life function were added.

 # Installation